dirkwhoffmann/vAmigaTS/Agnus/DMACON/README.md

 Same as bploncop1 - bploncop4 with the modification being carried out by the CPU.

+#### reenable

+In some scanlines, bitplane DMA is disabled after DDFSTRT has been passed and reenabled before DDFSTOP has been reached.

 #### sprdiscop1 - sprdiscop3

 Sprite DMA is disabled by the Copper around the sprite fetch cycles.